 How to Initiate A Location Listings Launch

-To initiate a Launch Request, you’ll want to navigate to the Listings tab and click All Listings.
+To initiate a Launch Request, you’ll want to navigate to Listings in the navigation bar and click All Listings.
 If you are not synced on any publishers yet, you should see a screen that has zeros in the hero numbers at the top of the page.

 To initiate a launch, click on the More Actions drop-down button, and select Listings Launch.

 Then you select the publisher you would like to launch listings on.

 After your initial launch, this process will be the same to launch on additional publishers.

 The Launch process is broken into the following four sections based on the publisher and processes:

 The Extended Network refers to all publishers that are in your subscription offering outside of Google Business Profile, Facebook, and Apple.
 This includes a set of sites from the Knowledge Network dependent on your region and vertical.
 The Extended Network does not require any additional steps to sync — once you request to launch, Yext will work in the background to push your data to those listings.

 Google, Facebook, and Apple all require additional steps for launch that are specific to that publisher and therefore need to be launched individually.
 Users will submit additional information for these sites and this information will be reviewed by internal teams at Yext to configure the appropriate settings.

 When you click into each, you’ll see a form to fill out specific to that launch with tooltips for each question to help guide you along.
 First, you’ll need to select which entities you want to launch.
 Next, fill out any questions and add any additional comments that you’d like our team to be aware of when syncing your data.
 As soon as you click submit, this will generate a ticket for our Listings Sync team who will correspond with you via email throughout the process with any questions, comments or concerns.